steven2358/awesome-blockchain-ai/README.md

 ## Blockchains for AI in supply chains

 - [Namahe](https://namahe.io/) - Namahe is platform that aims to bring efficiency to supply chain industries by incorporating an A.I. layer.

+## Deadpool

+These projects are not active anymore.

+- [Dopamine](https://dopamine.ai/) - Decentralized AI workforce and services marketplace.

 ## License